sethmfuller/vue-standards/Components.md

 # Vue Standards - Components
-Formal standards for how Vue projects should be constructed
+Formal standards for how Vue single-file components should be constructed

 ## Single File Components